 Upon the total recall of the capacity, Cascade will have sufficient capacity to serve all firm core customer growth on the Wenatchee Lateral for several more years, likely through 2023.
 However, a few non-core customers had hoped to secure firm capacity beyond the expiration of their contract with Cascade and asked Cascade to explore with them the various options to expand peak day capacity on the lateral.
 The City of Ellensburg also projected the need for additional capacity in the future as growth occurred.
 PSE also was interested in obtaining firm capacity for the current and future needs of the Cle Elum/Suncadia service area.
 As a group, we explored various scenarios of pipeline looping and added compression to increase Northwest’s available Wenatchee Lateral capacity.
 Northwest’s estimated costs and rates for these scenarios all were too expensive for the group to want to pursue.

 After exhausting pipeline looping and compression alternatives, the group explored various scenarios of LNG peak shaving.
-We examined the possibility of a single LNG facility located a various different points along the Wenatchee Lateral.
+We examined the possibility of a single LNG facility located at various different points along the Wenatchee Lateral.
 We examined two smaller LNG satellites located at Yakima and Ellensburg.
 We examined three smaller satellites located at Wenatchee, Yakima and Ellensburg.
 The estimated costs and rates for these LNG scenarios all were also too expensive for the group to want to pursue.

 Lastly, the group examined propane-air peaking facilities as a solution for the capacity constraint.
 We examined the possibility of a single propane-air peaking facility located at various different points along the Wenatchee Lateral.
 We examined two smaller propane-air facilities located at Yakima and Ellensburg.
 We examined three smaller propane-air facilities located at Wenatchee, Yakima and Ellensburg.
 We also examined locating five propane-air facilities located at various sites along the lateral.
 Although the cost of 5 propane-air facilities was clearly the lowest cost option, a few non-core customers decided that they would rather become an interruptible customer instead.
 The City of Ellensburg decided that they did not need any incremental capacity.

 With the expiration of two non-core customer capacity agreements, Cascade would not need any incremental capacity for ten to fifteen years, depending upon actual growth in core demand.
 Only PSE, who has zero firm capacity on the lateral currently, is still interested in somehow obtaining firm capacity.
-Without any natural gas to mix with the propane on a peak day, a propane-air facility solution would not be particle.
+Without any natural gas to mix with the propane on a peak day, a propane-air facility solution would not be practical.

 Additional background and analysis